Your Pension Annuity Options

 The level of annuity income you will receive is based on how much you have saved into your pension, which varies from person to person.

 There are several choices that you will need to make when selecting your pension annuity, each of which affect the level of income that you will receive.
-You can view our annuity rate tracker which tracks rate changes from the main annuity providers to help you get the most annual income from an annuity.
-However, we will take you through all of your options when you compare annuity rates using our telephone service.
+We will take you through all of your options when you compare annuity rates using our telephone service.

 Alternatively, you can get an initial quote using our pension annuity calculator.

 If you have pension savings with more than one company, you can add them together to buy one annuity should you wish to, rather than buying multiple annuities.
 To ensure that you can make an informed choice, we've put together the following summary of these options.

 If you’re married or have a partner, it is vitally important to consider what income they will have if you pass away before them.
 You can choose an annuity that continues to pay all or a proportion of, your pension income to a loved one for the rest of their life should you die before them.
 This is called a ‘joint-life annuity’.
 If you choose to provide this protection for a loved one then the amount that you receive each year will be smaller as a consequence.